Are you looking to purchase a fine art print of your favorite pastel painting or ink drawing?

 The only difference is giclee printers use more inkjets than most high-quality printers.

-I do not believe that most people would be able to tell the difference between a fine art print and a giclee print, but the choice is still up to you.
+I do not believe that most people could tell the difference between a fine art print and a giclee print, but the choice is still up to you.